mediamonks/plexus/README.md

 - **`context`** (array): List of context fields the agent should receive.
 - **`temperature`** (number, optional): AI model temperature setting (0.0-1.0).
 - **`useHistory`** (boolean, optional): Whether to provide the agent with the conversation history.
 - **`required`** (array, optional): Required (typically `input`-type) context fields for the agent.
-If a required field is left empty, the agent will not run and will simply return an empty response object.
+If a required field is left empty, the agent will not run and will simply return an empty response object, but the workflow will continue as normal.

 ### `catalog`